Gyorko, Burnes come up big as Brewers trounce Pirates 9-1

 TRAINER’S ROOM

 Brewers: Piña will miss at least the rest of the regular season.
 He hurt his knee while sliding back to first on a pick-off attempt Thursday.
 “When I touched the base, I knew right away that something happened with my knee,” Piña said.
 “I left the game and didn’t feel too much pain after the game, but when I was back in my apartment trying to sleep, it was very painful.”
-Manager Craig Counsell said Piña would undergo surgery but might be available for the postseason if Milwaukee gets there.
+Counsell said Piña would undergo surgery but might be available for the postseason if Milwaukee gets there.

 UP NEXT